How to Start Foraging in the UK — A Beginner's Guide to Safe & Ethical Wild Food Gathering

 Roadside plants near heavy traffic or traffic lights absorb more pollutants.

-Always pick well above “leg-lifting height,” and be mindful of areas that have been recently or regularly visited by wildlife.
+Always pick well above "leg-lifting height," and be mindful of areas regularly visited by wildlife.

 How Many Did You Recognise?